Date of Birth: 20 June 1970

 Marital Status: Married with four children

-Place of detention: Moskobiyyeh Detention Center, Jerusalem
+Place of detention: Ofer

 "I believe that every human being has opinions and positions and if it’s not violating the law he can freely think and speak these opinions.
 I am a human rights defender who supports the Palestinian prisoners and I represent my opinions in the public media.
 My thoughts are not secret, they are public, and everyone knows them." --Ayman Nasser, addressing the Israeli court, 18 October 2012

-At 1:00 am on 15 October 2012 a large number of Israeli Occupying Forces (IOF) raided Ayman’s home in the village of Saffa, near Ramallah.
+Ayman was arrested in 2012, it happened at 1:00 am on 15 October 2012 a large number of Israeli Occupying Forces (IOF) raided Ayman’s home in the village of Saffa, near Ramallah.
 The raid lasted about 1.5 hours, during which time IOF used sniffer dogs to search each room in the house and confiscated Ayman’s computer and mobile phone.

-Ayman has previously spent six years in Israeli prison.
+In addition to those two previous arrests, Ayman has previously spent six years in Israeli prison.
 He was arrested in 1992 and eventually released on 27 October 1997.

 AYMAN’S EDUCATIONAL AND PROFESSIONAL BACKGROUND

 He is also the Chairperson and one of the founders of the Handala Center in Saffa which was established 1999.
-The Handala Center is an educational, artistic and sports center that is based on the principal of voluntary work and serves all the residents of Saffa.
+The Handala Center is an educational, artistic and sports center that is based on the principle of voluntary work and serves all the residents of Saffa.

 Ayman suffers from a number of health issues including inflammation in his colon and back pain.
 Prior to his arrest he was receiving medical treatment by specialized doctors and is in constant need of medical attention.

 “Human rights defenders” are formally defined as persons who work peacefully for any or all of the rights enshrined in the Universal Declaration of Human Rights.
-Ayman clearly falls within the category, in that his activities are peaceful in nature and aimed at the promotion of human rights.
+Ayman clearly falls into the category, in that his activities are peaceful in nature and aimed at the promotion of human rights.

-Addameer views Ayman‘s imprisonment as a deliberate violation of his fundamental freedoms and special protections provided under international law for human rights defenders, particularly freedoms of movement, expression, association and peaceful assembly.
+Addameer views Ayman‘s imprisonment as a deliberate violation of his fundamental freedoms and special protections provided under international law for human rights defenders, particularly freedoms of movement, expression, association, and peaceful assembly.

 Military Judge Advocate General

-Fax: +972 3 608 0366; +972 3 569 4526
+Fax: +972 3 569 4526

-37 Kaplan Street, Hakirya
+3 Kaplan St. Hakirya